Osaka Prefecture

 Yarimawashi

-Danjiri in the Senshu Region typically do what is called a yarimawashi [やりまわし], in which people run around a corner pulling the danjiri quickly behind them.
+Danjiri in the Senshu Region typically perform a yarimawashi, where people run around a corner while pulling the danjiri quickly behind them.

-Yarimawashi is definitely one of the most famous features of the danjiri festival because it is both dangerous and exciting to see this large wooden structure dashing around the corner at top speed.
+Yarimawashi is one of the most famous aspects of the Danjiri festival, known for being both dangerous and thrilling to watch as this large wooden structure speeds around the corners.

 History on Wheels